devender-bhardwaj/java-project/README.md

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies
-- `bin`: the folder to main .class files
 - `database description`: the folder to database dump file